sol/setup-MicroHs/README.md

-# A GitHub Actions to install MicroHs
+# A GitHub Actions that installs MicroHs

 This action provides `mcs`, `mcabal`, `cpphs`, and MicroHs compatible libraries.